madetech/learn/core-skills/web-application-development-with-react/README.md

 # Web Application Development with React

+## Aim

+This course is intended to guide learning to a level where you could write and contribute to a functional, maintainable React application.
+Starting with the basics of React, through to designing, building and testing in a maintainable way.

 ## Summary

 1. Can describe situations where you should/shouldn't decide to use React for a project